-Key takeaways
+Key takeaways:

-- Each funding round can include various types of investors who will receive ownership positions in exchange for varying investment amounts.
+- Rounds of funding can include various types of investors Venture capitalists, private equity firms, startup accelerators, hedge funds, and investment banks who will receive ownership positions in exchange for varying investment amounts.

-- Series rounds take place after preseed and seed money stages.
+- Series rounds take place after pre-seed and seed money stages.

-- Not all funding rounds have to be utilized by a business and can be pursued until business needs and stabilization are met.
+- Not all rounds have to be utilized by a business and can be pursued until business needs and stabilization are met.

-Funding Round | Investor Types | Purpose |
+Funding round | Investor types | Purpose |

 ---|---|---|